-This year-long CASE Agriculture Power and Technology course is a foundation level course that will teach students about the fundamentals of agriculture mechanics.
+AG POWER MECHANICS Spring/Elective 1 Credit This Ag Power Mechanics course is a foundation level course that will teach students about the fundamentals of agriculture mechanics.
 Students are immersed in inquiry-based exercises filled with activities, projects, and problems that focus on the form and function of materials, machines, and tools used in agriculture.
 Students will apply technical skill while becoming competent in the process that is used to operate, repair, engineer and design agricultural tools and equipment.
 Agricultural Power and Technology areas of study include: shop safety, tool operation, materials selection and use, fabrication, energy and power, machines, machinery management, engineering and technology applications.